systemd/mkosi/mkosi.md

 `BuildSources=`, `--build-sources=`

-: Takes a path to a source tree to copy into the development image, if the build script is used.
-This only applies if a build script is used, and defaults to the local directory.
-Use `SourceFileTransfer=` to configure how the files are transferred from the host to the container image.
+: Takes a path to a source tree to mount into the development image, if the build script is used.

 `BuildDirectory=`, `--build-dir=`